AbdelrahmanRF/ProgrammingAdvices/README.md

 ## 📖 About This Repository

-This repository is my personal workspace for learning and applying concepts from the **Programming Advices** course.
-I am following the course step by step and documenting my solutions as I progress.
+This repository is my personal workspace for learning and applying concepts from the **Programming Advices** courses.
+I am following the courses step by step and documenting my solutions as I progress.

 ---